atteneder/glTFast/Documentation~/ImportRuntime.md

 1. Scale-down (physically correct) intensities to compensate for the missing exposure control (or high sensitivity) of a render pipeline (e.g. Universal or Built-in Render Pipeline)
 2. Boost implausibly low light intensities

-See [Physical Light Units in glTF](./LightUnits.md) for a detailed explaination.
+See [Physical Light Units in glTF](./LightUnits.md) for a detailed explanation.

 ##### `SceneObjectCreation`